Jordan Norwood

-Jordan Shea Rashad Norwood (born September 29, 1986) is a Filipino-American former professional football wide receiver and punt returner who played eight seasons in the National Football League (NFL).
-He was signed by the Cleveland Browns as an undrafted free agent in 2009.
-He played college football at Penn State.
+Jordan Shea Rashad Norwood (born September 29, 1986) is an American former professional football wide receiver and punt returner who played eight seasons in the National Football League (NFL).
+After playing college football for the Penn State Nittany Lions, he was signed by the Cleveland Browns as an undrafted free agent in 2009.
+Norwood also became a member of the Philadelphia Eagles, Tampa Bay Buccaneers, and Denver Broncos throughout his career.
+During Super Bowl 50, Norwood set a then-Super Bowl record with a 61-yard punt return—the longest in Super Bowl history at the time—which stood until Kadarius Toney's 65-yard punt return during Super Bowl LVII.

-Norwood was also a member of the Philadelphia Eagles, Tampa Bay Buccaneers and Denver Broncos.
-Norwood is the son of Navy co-defensive coordinator and former Penn State secondary coach Brian Norwood.
+Norwood is the son of Brian Norwood, the current assistant coach for safeties at Texas Christian University (TCU), and younger brother of Gabe Norwood, a professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).

 College career

 Norwood was lightly recruited out of State College Area High School.
 He received few scholarship offers and accepted Penn State's last minute offer over an offer from Bucknell to play football and basketball.
 His leadership and jumping skills on the basketball court was what led coach Joe Paterno to offer him a football scholarship.

 In 2005, his freshman season, Norwood caught 32 passes for 422 yards with a 13.2 yard average.

 Norwood's sophomore season concluded with him making the Dean's List and being named to the Academic All-Big Ten team.
 He caught 45 passes for 472 yards and two touchdowns with a 10.5 yard average.
 He joined the basketball team under Ed DeChellis in January, practicing regularly and appearing in four games as a reserve guard in his only season playing basketball.

 In his junior season, Jordan caught 40 balls for 484 yards and five touchdowns with a 12.1 yard average including catching a touchdown pass lying down on the ground versus Buffalo.
-He had a season high eight catches for 65 yards and a touchdown in a 36-31 win over Indiana.
+He had a season high eight catches for 65 yards and a touchdown in a 36–31 win over Indiana.

 Norwood earned all-Big Ten honorable mention honors as a senior, after catching 41 passes for 637 yards and six touchdowns.
 Norwood's eight-catch, 116-yard performance versus Oregon State on September 6, 2008, moved him past O. J. McDuffie into third place on Penn State's career reception list.
 Afterward, he was congratulated in person by McDuffie, who attended the game.
 Norwood had a second consecutive 100 plus yard game on September 13, 2008, against the Syracuse Orange.
 He had five receptions for 113 yards and two touchdowns.
 Before the game against Illinois, Norwood injured his hamstring and didn't participate in the games against the Illini and the Boilermakers.